Woodlands double deaths: 'Your sister is dead,' accused told brother-in-law

 Mr Choong said the family was close, and that his sister would always ensure during their monthly family dinners that there were no prawn dishes as Teo was allergic to prawns.

-The husband and wife appeared "normal" in the period leading up to the incident, Mr Choong said, and his sister had not confided in him about any problems.
+The couple appeared "normal" in the period leading up to the incident, Mr Choong said, and his sister had not confided in him about any problems.
 He explained that she had always kept to herself and that she had been that way since she was a child.

 There was nothing unusual about his sister's behaviour, said Mr Choong.